tomgrossdc/ParticlePython/README.md

 # ParticlePython
-Netcdf Python Particle tracker with Multiprocessor and Animations Does particle tracking in Chesapeake Bay using NOAA netcdf files.
+Netcdf Python Particle tracker with Multiprocessor and Animations Runs with AMD Ryzen 7 2700x using all 8 processors.
+Does particle tracking in Chesapeake Bay using NOAA netcdf files.

 Missing from the project are those data files.
 They may be downloaded with the crontab tab job, whose files are included in the CRONTAB directory.
 The ROMS_REGULAR are ROMS runs which have been meshed to fixed box mesh for